pkuehnel/TeslaSolarCharger/README.md

 1. **PV only**: Only solar energy is used to charge.
 You can set a SOC level that should be reached at the specified date and time (if charge every day is enabled, the car charges to that SoC every day, not only once).
 If solar power is insufficient to reach the set soc level in time, the car starts charging at full speed.
 Note: To let this work, specify `usable kWh` in the car settings section.
 1. **Maximum Power**: The car charges with the maximum available power
 1. **Min SoC + PV**: If plugged in, the car starts charging with maximum power until the set Min SoC is reached.
-After that, only PV Power is used to charge the car.
+Thereafter, only PV Power is used to charge the car.
 1. **Spot Price + PV**: You can set a Min Soc, which should be reached at a specific date and time (if charge every day is enabled, the car charges to that SoC every day, not only once).
 The charge times are then planned to charge at the cheapest possible time.
-This is especially useful if you have hourly electricity prices like with [Tibber](https://tibber.com/) or [aWATTar](https://www.awattar.de/).
+This is especially useful if you have hourly electricity prices, like with [Tibber](https://tibber.com/) or [aWATTar](https://www.awattar.de/).
 Note: The car will still charge based on Solar energy if available, and you need to enable `Use Spot Price` in the Charge Prices settings for correct charge price calculation.
 1. **TSC Disabled**: TSC leaves this car as is and does not update the charging speed etc.

 ## Generate logfiles